A lush Hollywood garden gets a transformation worthy of a standing ovation.

 August 2, 2018

-James Roncal (right) and Stuart Marks, pictured here with their rescue terriers Beethoven and Ricky, had a lot to be happy about: After five years together, they decided to get married this past spring in front of 30 of their closest friends and family.
+James Roncal (right) and Stuart Marks, pictured here with their rescue terriers Beethoven and Ricky, had a lot to be happy about in 2018: After five years together, they decided to get married in front of 30 of their closest friends and family.
 They’d also just completed an 18-month remodel of their Spanish revival home and garden in Hollywood’s Whitley Heights neighborhood.
 So they decided to simultaneously debut both—their nuptials and their refreshed space—by holding the ceremony outside in their junglelike backyard.
 “The fact that we were able to share the moment of committing to each other, but also our home and garden, was just an unbelievable feeling,” says Marks, a building developer by trade.

 A New Direction

 It’s likely not the first celebration seen on these grounds, given that the 1923 home is ensconced in Hollywood’s first enclave for movie stars.
 (Rumor has it that their home was originally built for Rudolph Valentino’s paramour.)
 Although the garden is more than 4,000 square feet—including brick paths and stairways up to the house—senior designer Jenny Jones of Terremoto Landscape (terremoto.la), a firm based in Los Angeles and San Francisco, primarily focused on a back garden that’s half that size and was, at the time, filled with old flagstone, brick edging, and an unruly bamboo hedge.
 “I think our only direction was to make things green and lush,” says Roncal, a U.S. Army veteran.
 “We trusted Jenny and her team to do their thing.”
 Here, basalt pavers connect the master bath to a side yard.